awaelchli/ansible/README.md

 ## Acknowledgements

-This Ansible configuration is built on the excellent template provided by [Jay LaCroix](https://github.com/LearnLinuxTV) from [LearnLinux.tv](http://www.learnlinux.tv).
+This Ansible configuration is built on the excellent template by [Jay LaCroix](https://github.com/LearnLinuxTV) from [LearnLinux.tv](http://www.learnlinux.tv).